 - Searches can include materials that are not part of the Virginia Tech Libraries' collections, but which can easily be requested through our interlibrary loan service

 - Summon interfaces closely with Get VText to identify which resources are available in full text (limiting to full text in most databases eliminates results that are available as full text from other sources)

 - Summon provides a search interface optimized for smart phones

-- Citations in your search results can be viewed in six commonly used citation formats (APA, AMA, MLA, Uniform, Chicago, and Harvard), exported to EndNote, emailed, and printed
+- Citations in your search results can be viewed in six commonly used citation formats (APA, AMA, MLA, Uniform, Chicago, and Harvard), exported to EndNote or Flow, emailed, and printed

 - RSS feeds are automatically created for any search you run; subscribe to a feed to receive notification when new search results meet your criteria

 - Summon is not restricted to Virginia Tech users; anyone (including alumni) can search the database, but access to full-text, subscribed resources does require users be on the campus network or use Off Campus Sign In